Crivella/DFT_QE_beginner_tutorial/4_Create/0_Molecule/README.md

   ![Pyrrole HOMO](Ref/pyrrole_HOMO.png?raw=true "pyrrole")

+  Note that the LUMO, in comparison, looks terrible compared to published work.
+This is due to several factors, including over-delocalization with PBE and LDA functionals.

 ### When you have completed this tutorial, you can move on to [1_Crystal: Design a bulk crystal calculation from scratch](../1_Crystal)